AndreaB2000/ASW-project/docs/report.md

 - time<sub>1</sub> and time<sub>2</sub> are the times spent in the queue by the two players in seconds
 - baseValue is a constant that represents the minimum difference in ratings that is acceptable for a match

-If a player disconnects from the queue, the server will remove them from the queue and notify them.
+If a player disconnects from the queue, the server will remove them from the queue.

 ##### Server side matchmaking class diagram